jinskip/stat545a-2013-hw06_inskip-jes/README.md

 have spent a great deal of my time working on the first script that cleans this data.
 This was a valuable exercise in learning how to manipulate messy data without the artisanal excel work, which is a specialty of my current supervisor.

-Subjects were individuals with no neurological damage (Controls), individuals with incomplete spinal cord injury (Incomplete), and individuals with complete high-level spinal cord injury (Complete).

 The main outcome measure is how the blood flow to the brain is altered by different levels of carbon dioxide (CO2).
 We know that the cerebral vasculature is sensitive to changes in CO2 (a vasoconstrictor) and we suspect that the sensitivity might be altered in individuals with complete spinal cord injury that disrupts the nerves that control the